biothings/biothings_docker/biothings.interactions/README.md

 ### Run the biothings.interactions evaluation environment

-Before you run the docker-compose command you should generate a ssh_host_key file with `ssh-keygen -P '' -f ssh_host_key`.
+Before you run the docker-compose command you should generate a ssh_host_key file with `ssh-keygen -f ssh_host_key`.
 This key file will be mounted into the correct location when the collection of containers is started.

 ```